mertinal/String-Permutation-Checker/README.md

 This project checks for the presence of permutations of two words.

 # Using :
-Open main.py files and call to checkStrings paramater for testing.
+Open main.py file and call to checkStrings paramater for testing.

 # Description
   In this python function I firstly declared to status False.If the condition is met in the continuation of the code, I changed it to True.